SECO Energy Pennies from Heaven Fund Donates $25,500 to Area Food Banks

 SECO Energy recently pledged $25,500 to local food banks based on the increased number of Central Florida residents who have been affected by the COVID-19 national emergency.
 The donation was collected through SECO’s Pennies from Heaven program, which is funded through members who round up their electric bills and by SECO Energy employees who donate to the program.

 The funds will be distributed to 12 area food banks in Citrus, Lake, Marion and Sumter counties to help the organizations replenish their shelves.
-In Sumter County, $7,500 went to Salvation Army of Sumter County, Hope Ministries Center, Inc. and Wildwood Food Pantry.
+In Lake County, $7,500 was divided among

+Salvation Army of Lake County, Leesburg Food Bank and Faith Neighborhood Center, Inc.

 With national unemployment numbers skyrocketing due to the stay-at-home order to fight the spread of COVID-19, more and more Central Florida residents need assistance through local food banks.